hk-dev13/docstalk/packages/cli/docs/authentication.md

 ---

-## 🔄 Token Rotation
+## 🔄 Token Management

 ### When to Rotate

-- ✅ Every 90 days (best practice)
+- ✅ Every 90 days (recommended)
-- ✅ After team member leaves
+- ✅ After access changes
-- ✅ Suspected compromise
+- ✅ Suspected security issue
-- ✅ Regular security audit
+- ✅ Regular security audits

 ### How to Rotate